ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 More details on each interaction step are as follows.
 The numbers used match to the numbered steps in {{interactions}}:

 1. An Attester sends Evidence which is provably fresh to Verifier A at time(EG).
-Freshness from the perspective of Verifer A MAY be established with Verifier PoF such as a nonce.
+Freshness from the perspective of Verifier A MAY be established with Verifier PoF such as a nonce.

 2. Verifier A appraises (1), then sends the following items back to that Attester within Attestation Results: